Codepath

 # Node has two children

-successor = find_min(ecosystem.right)
+successor = find_min(ecosystem.left)

 ecosystem.val = successor.val

-ecosystem.right = remove_species(ecosystem.right, successor.val)
+ecosystem.left = remove_species(ecosystem.left, successor.val)

 return ecosystem